Tristram Coffin (settler)

 Tristram Coffin (or Coffyn) (c.
 1609 – 2 October 1681) was an immigrant to Massachusetts from England.

+He came to the Massachusetts colony with his family in 1642.
 In 1659 he led a group of investors that bought Nantucket from Thomas Mayhew for thirty pounds and two beaver hats.

 He became a prominent citizen of the settlement.

-A great number of his descendants became prominent in North American society, and many were involved in the later history of Nantucket during and after its heyday as a whaling center.
+Many descendants became prominent and wealthy in North American society when they participated in the whaling industry and facilitated the triangle trade.
+Some descendants became loyalists and migrated to Canada.
+Other descendants migrated away from colonial America's eastern seaports and settled in Quaker communities in places such as North Carolina.
+While some descendants were engaged in the slave trade and illegally smuggling slaves into the US or Canada after the international slave trade was banned in 1808, others were leading influential anti-slavery and abolitionists movements in multiple states across the country.
+Some Coffins were involved in the later history of Nantucket during and after its heyday as a whaling center.

 Almost all notable Americans with roots in Nantucket are descended from Tristram Coffin, although Benjamin Franklin was an exception.

 England, 1605–1642

-Tristram Coffin was born to Peter and Joanna (Kember) Coffin and baptized in the parish of Brixton near Plymouth, England, on 11 March 1609–10.
-He belonged to the landed gentry.
+Tristram Coffin Sr. was born to Peter and Joanna (Kember) Coffin and baptized in the parish of Brixton near Plymouth, England, on 11 March 1609–10.
+He was raised on the family farm in Butlas (now But Las) parish. belonged to the landed gentry.
 He married Dionis Stevens in 1630 and they were to have nine children, the first five born in England.
 Coffin was a Brixton church warden from 1639 to 1640, and was a constable in 1641.

 Charles I inherited the throne of England in 1625 and initiated a long struggle with his parliament, which wanted to abolish bishops from the House of Lords and limit the king's powers.
 Things came to a head when Charles raised his royal standard at Nottingham in August 1642, and England soon descended into Civil War (1642–1651).

 Tristram Coffin's brother John received a mortal wound at Plymouth fort, although it is not known exactly when or even which side he was fighting on.

-Perhaps for reasons associated with these political upheavals, Tristram Coffin decided to leave his estates in England and emigrate to the new world.
+Perhaps for reasons associated with these political upheavals, Tristram Coffin decided to leave his farm in England and emigrate to the new world.